nattyhawkins/hubl/README.md

 # HUBL
 #### Full-stack  |  Pair  |  8 days

-HUBL is a social media platform that allows registered users to join or create/edit/delete groups of some chosen topic of interest and create/edit/delete posts within the groups, as well as comment on other posts.
+HUBL is a social media platform that allows registered users to join or create groups of some chosen topic of interest, as well as posting within groups and commenting on posts.
 Users can personalise their profiles and visit other users profiles, where various user activity is saved.

 [View site here!](https://hubl-social.herokuapp.com) | Created with [Alex Ullmann](https://github.com/a-ullmann)